Home Maintenance For First Time Home Buyers And Homeowners

 - No outstanding bad debt on government loans

 - No judgments or tax liens without a written payment agreement that has been seasoned for at least three months

-- Have stable full time employment and/or income source that is likely to continue for next three years
+- Have stable full-time employment and/or income source that is likely to continue for the next three years

-- Part time income, bonus income, overtime income, self employed income needs to have been seasoned for at least two years and likelihood to continue for next three years
+- Part-time income, bonus income, overtime income, self-employed income needs to have been seasoned for at least two years

 - Meet the necessary debt to income ratios

 - Debts of spouse included on community property states